XTX33/FaithFrontier.org/_cases/street-crossing-pcr-appeal.md

 summary: >
   Unified record covering the 2024 street-crossing incident (ATL-24-001934) and its appellate continuation (A-000313-25).
-The filings document Mr. Barber’s challenge to an unlawful detention by Officer Boyd, alleging selective enforcement, retaliation, and ineffective counsel.
+The filings document Devon Tyler Barber’s challenge to an unlawful detention by Officer Boyd, alleging selective enforcement, retaliation, and ineffective counsel.
   The appeal seeks correction of procedural defects and acknowledgment of constitutional violations arising from the Law Division’s handling of the PCR petitions.

 tags:
   - PCR